 FHA Loans: Rising Home Prices - Get Rid of your Mortgage Insurance

-All FHA loans require Mortgage Insurance.
-This can be a drawback due to either high premiums and/or no cancellation policies.
+All FHA loans require Mortgage Insurance, which can be a drawback due to either high premiums or no cancellation policies.

-According to HUD Mortgage Letter 2013-4 since June 3, 2013 there is no cancellation of Mortgage Insurance on FHA loans with a term greater than 15 years and a LTV over 90%.
-For loans with those conditions, Mortgage insurance Premiums (MIP) were raised in April 2013 to 1.35%.
+According to HUD Mortgagee Letter 2013-4, since June 3, 2013, there is no cancellation of Mortgage Insurance on FHA loans with a term greater than 15 years and a loan-to-value (LTV) over 90%.
+For loans with those conditions, Mortgage Insurance Premiums (MIP) was raised in April 2013 to 1.35%.

 In order to get a loan that fits your situation get a mortgage quote from a Bills.com mortgage provider.

-If, for example you took out a loan in June 2013 with a LTV of 96.5%, then your LTV would currently be about 90%.
-With a LTV of 90% you could not refinance into a conventional loan without Private Mortgage Insurance (PMI).
-Conventional loans require a LTV of 80% or less to refinance without PMI.
+If, for example, you took out a loan in June 2013 with an LTV of 96.5%, then your LTV would currently be about 90%.
+With an LTV of 90%, you could not refinance into a conventional loan without Private Mortgage Insurance (PMI).
+Conventional loans require an LTV of 80% or less to refinance without PMI.